dell/goobjectscale/README.md

 // Create new bucket using clientset. bucket, err = clientset.Buckets().Create(&model.Bucket{
-	Name: "example-bucket",             // Name is a required field
+	Name: "example-bucket",             // Name is a required field.
-	Namespace: "osaia3382ab190a7a3df",  // Namespace is a required field })
+	Namespace: "osaia3382ab190a7a3df",  // Namespace is a required field.
+})
 ```